-As part of the new Local Control Funding Formula, school districts are required to develop, adopt, and annually update a three-year Local Control and Accountability Plan (LCAP).
+As part of the new Local Control Funding Formula, school districts are required to develop, adopt, and annually update a threeyear Local Control and Accountability Plan (LCAP).
 The following components of this SARC address some of the priorities identified in the District's LCAP:

-Conditions of Learning - State Priority 1: Covered in Teacher Assignment, including the Teacher Credentials & Misassignments & NCLB Compliance charts; Instructional Materials, including the Textbooks chart; and School Facilities & Safety, including the Campus Description and School Facility Good Repair Status charts.
+Conditions of Learning (Basic Services) - State Priority 1: Degree to which teachers are appropriately assigned and fully credentialed in the subject areas and for the pupils they are teaching; pupils have access to standardsaligned Instructional materials and school facilities are maintained in good repair.
+Covered in Teacher Assignment, including the Teacher Credentials & Misassignments chart: Instructional Materials, including the Textbooks chart: and School Facilities & Maintenance. including the Campus Description and School Facility Good Repair Status charts.